agrawalishaan/agrawalishaan/README.md

-Founding Fullstack Engineer @ <a href="https://www.spoolapp.io/">Spool</a> (iOS/Android app), a creator tool-suite for Threads, Meta's competitor for Twitter/𝕏. It includes a high-fidelity editor, AI assistant, and more.
+Founding Fullstack Engineer @ <a href="https://www.spoolapp.io/">Spool</a> (iOS/Android app), a creator tool-suite for Threads, Meta's competitor for Twitter/𝕏. Spool includes a high-fidelity editor, AI assistant, and more.
 We have a signup waitlist here: (https://bit.ly/3PTUzlk).
 Code in React/Typescript/Node.js.
 Use Redux, AWS, React Native, Express, Next.js.
 Work on a small team going 0-1 for the product.
 I work on the AI assistant backend (we use OpenAI API), account management system, mobile application, in-app purchase system, and website.

 I enjoy competitive programming and speedsolving Rubik's Cubes.